Sprocknow/D2R-Reimagined-Mods/README.md

 #### Specific Guides

-Reference for modifying the stash
+Reference for modifying the stash for clean D2R

 **Creating New Stash Tabs in Diablo 2 Resurrected:**